bibi-fm/spotify/instructions.md

 * Part 7 : BRICIA
     - Playlist page ('/playlists).
     You can access this page only if you are logged in.
-    On this page you have two sections.
+DONE On this page you have two sections.
+DONE
     The first one is a form to create a new playlist.
     The second section is displaying all the playlists for the user (title and date of the playlist).